Tough Love (Avicii song)

 "Tough Love" is the second posthumous single by Swedish DJ Avicii, featuring Swedish singer Agnes and Vargas & Lagola.
-It was released on 9 May 2019, with the music video premiering on 14 May, as the second single from Avicii's posthumous studio album Tim (2019).
+It was released on 9 May 2019, as the second single from Avicii's posthumous studio album Tim (2019).
+The single reached the top ten in Sweden, Norway and New Zealand.

 Background

 Avicii had previously collaborated with Vincent Pontare and Salem Al Fakir of Vargas & Lagola on "Silhouettes", "Hey Brother" ,"Without You" and "Friend of Mine".
 Avicii had previously worked on the song in 2016 before his last Ultra Miami show.
 "Tough Love" initially had a different song structure, but was reworked during Tim's final studio sessions in March 2018.
 Before his death, Tim had sent a message to Salem and Vincent that he wanted the song to be a duet by a "real couple.
 Or a couple that have worked together enough to be almost considered a couple!"
 Pontare's wife, Swedish singer Agnes Carlsson, also features on the song.
 "Tough Love" also features Indian influences from the movie Raanjhanaa (specifically the song Banarasiya) in a melodic passage that was inspired by Avicii studying the music of northwest India, which he had played for Pontare and Al Fakir before his death.